 Humic acids is playing important role in soil carbon accumulation,which is important for the green house effection to slow down the temperation going up.Also it important to for polluted soil and water recovery.

 The soil is essential for addressing climate change.

-However, due to poor farming practices, industrialization and urbanization, one third of the world’s soil has been degraded, not only limiting agricultural production, but also releasing 13.3 billion tons of carbon dioxide.
-Improving soil carbon stocks has become an important agenda for addressing climate change.
+However, due to poor farming practices, industrialization and urbanization, one-third of the world’s soil has been degraded, not only limiting agricultural production but also releasing 13.3 billion tons of CO2.
+Therefore, improving soil carbon stocks has become an urgent plan.

 - Test the effectiveness by deploying pilot networks, spot checks, field surveys, remote sensing monitoring, and development of computer models.

-- Coordinate land sustainable management policies and climate change political frameworks, and incorporate soil carbon targets into national emission reduction commitments to help countries achieve Paris climate commitments and prevent and reverse land degradation.
+- Incorporate soil carbon targets into national emission reduction commitments to help countries achieve Paris climate commitments and prevent land degradation.

 - Promote actions by integrating soil carbon into carbon tax or carbon emissions trading system, distributing soil health cards to farmers, and then creating global investment funds to promote the improvement of it.

 The “Thousands of Thousand Initiatives” is an action plan launched at the COP21 Paris Climate Summit in 2015 to “Enhance soil carbon content by 4% per year”.
 Sequestration to play a key role in agricultural soils in climate change and food security.